akblakney/WAV-RNG/README.md

 Monte Carlo value for Pi is 3.141454986 (error 0.00 percent).
 Serial correlation coefficient is 0.000004 (totally uncorrelated = 0.0).
 ```
 Most of the results are in line with what we would expect from random data.
 There is one exception: the raw version has a Chi square distribution with p-value 0.01 percent.
 This is very small, and an indication that the data is not random.
 This is one of the few indications I've seen that the raw (even) bytes from the .wav files are not completely uniform random.
-While they pass many other tests (such as those discussed later in those section), a low p-value for the Chi square distribution is one that I've seen on multiple occassions during testing, and seems to indicate non-randomness.
+While they pass many other tests (such as those discussed later in this section), a low p-value for the Chi square distribution is one that I've seen on multiple occassions during testing, and seems to indicate non-randomness.
 Nonetheless, the entropy of the bytes is still enough to feed SHA-512 for a good random output.

 ### Nist Randomness Test Suite
 In this section I discuss the results of NIST's *A Statistical Test Suite for Random and Pseudorandom Number Generators for Cryptographic Applications* applied to the output of my RNG.
 You can find the official posting of this project by NIST [here](https://www.nist.gov/publications/statistical-test-suite-random-and-pseudorandom-number-generators-cryptographic), which has a link to download the PDF of their document.
 For this project I used the official implementation by NIST found [here](https://csrc.nist.gov/Projects/Random-Bit-Generation/Documentation-and-Software), and also [this](https://github.com/stevenang/randomness_testsuite) implementation of the NIST test suite by Steven Kho Ang and Spence Churchill.